indiah444/Media-Polarisation-Project/fox_news_scraper/README.md

     ```

 ### ☁️ Pushing to the Cloud
+To deploy the overall cloud infrastructure the Fox News scraper must be containerised and hosted on the cloud:

 1. Make sure you have the Docker application running in the background
 2. Dockerise and upload the application:
     ```bash